joelparkerhenderson/system-quality-attributes/doc/extensibility/index.md

 Extensibility is a cross-functional constraint as it impacts various stakeholders involved in the system's development, such as developers, testers, end-users, business analysts, and system administrators.
 It influences the system's overall architecture, design, and implementation, and affects the system's maintainability, scalability, and adaptability.

-In summary, extensibility is an essential system quality attribute that enables a system to incorporate new features and requirements without disrupting existing functionality.
-It is a non-functional requirement that has cross-functional implications and plays a critical role in the success of a syste.

 </span>